hackafterdark/carta/README.md

 When mapping to **slices of basic types** (e.g., `[]string`, `[]int`), every row from the query is treated as a unique element, and **no de-duplication occurs**.

-To prevent relatively expensive reflect operations, carta caches the structure of your struct using the column mames of your query response as well as the type of your struct.
+To prevent relatively expensive reflect operations, carta caches the structure of your struct using the column names of your query response as well as the type of your struct.